xiaohan2012/signed-local-community/README.md

 - (a) and (b): run `case-study-overlapping-community.ipynb`
 - (c): run `case-study-distrust-radiation.ipynb`

-# jupyter notebooks along the way
+# Jupyter notebooks along the way

 the following notebooks are records of the thought process and how the project has involved: